-If you are looking for advice or if you have already determined that selling your home may be your best option, contact Better Off Home Buyers to get a fast cash offer on your home before your situation gets any worse.
+If you are looking for advice or have already determined that selling your home may be your best option, contact Better Off Home Buyers to get a fast cash offer on your home before your situation gets any worse.

 You could have your cash in only 7 days.

 According to mortgage experts, the up and downs of the real estate market in recent years means that most borrowers in forbearance risk their equity by not selling their homes on time.

 CoreLogic, a California housing data company, states that every borrower’s average annual equity gain is approximately $51,500.

 However, that does not apply to every homeowner…